 As organisations, we often don’t realise the level of support and impact we can have on our people’s mental health.
-As we move to more dispersed teams and remote working arrangements, the potential for not realising someone is suffering becomes far greater.
+As we move to more dispersed teams and remote working arrangements, the potential for not realising someone is suffering from professional isolation becomes far greater.
 So how can we help our people, without the powers of observation in real time that we would have had were we in the office.

 At Our Tandem, we have seen a rise in the frequency of times ‘mental health’ has been mentioned in our check-in features over the past six months, and this appears to be a common trend right across Europe and the US.
 Often, our managers aren’t prepared for these conversations and are ill equipped to advise and take the right next steps.
 So how, as employers, can we help our people through this difficult time and play our part in caring for our people’s mental health?
 There are a number of practical steps you can take now that make all the difference to the human, behind the zoom/teams meeting.

 In recent research, it has been identified that the introduction of mentors had a highly positive correlation in combatting professional isolation.
 Often having someone to talk to, who you don’t directly report or hold accountability to can be a powerful means of removing the isolation that can build up over time in remote working environments.
 It’s a simple, cost effective and easy means of introducing a support measure to your people.